 Stuffed Peppers with Rice and Ham

 It’s a very simple recipe, but the outcome is refreshing and delicious.
-Having ham sandwiches, ham and eggs, Chef’s salad with eggs and ham, cubed ham with gravy over mashed potatoes, finally called for a new recipe.
+Having ham sandwiches, ham and eggs, Chef’s salad with eggs and ham, and cubed ham with gravy over mashed potatoes, finally called for a new recipe.

-My red, yellow, and orange peppers started to look like they have seen better days, so to save them from shriveling up further, I prepared a meal out of them…or I should say a couple of meals, as we had them once for dinner, once for lunch and as a side dish with our grilled Italian Sausage dinner.
+My red, yellow, and orange peppers started to look like they have seen better days, so to save them from shriveling up further, I prepared a meal out of them…or I should say a couple of meals, as we had them once for dinner, once for lunch, and as a side dish with our grilled Italian Sausage dinner.

 This recipe yields 4-8 servings.

 - 2 cloves garlic, chopped